gonzalo-sosa-rolon/financing-oop/README.md

 # Introduction

 The idea of this article is to introduce some C++ design patterns using finance concepts.
-We assume that the reader has knowledge about finance derivatives (bonds, stocks, options, trading strategies) and experience developing in C++ and he want to improve its designing skills.
+We assume that the reader has knowledge about finance derivatives (bonds, stocks, options, trading strategies), experience developing in C++ and the reader wants to improve his/her designing skills.

-This article will contain a lot of questions and answers that will guide to the reader to understand how we think when we are dealing with object programming.
+This article will contain a lot of questions and answers that will guide the reader to understand how we think when we are dealing with object programming.

 # Object oriented programming paradigm

-Object oriented programming is a programming paradigm where we design our software through objects whose interact between themselves, define functionality and provide the information that we need in our application.
+Object oriented programming is a programming paradigm where we design our software through objects whose interact between themselves, define¡ing functionality and providing the information that we need in our application.

 An object is an entity which contains data and functions.
-This data is contained in fields usually called attributes and the object functions are usually called methods.
-In other words, we use the fields to define the state of the object and the methods to define what the object can do.
+This data is contained in fields usually called attributes and the functions usually called methods.
+We use the object's fields to define the state of each object and the methods to define what the object can do.

-The objects particularly are instances of classes, we define the fields and methods that the object will have defining a class, then we instance this class and that particular instance (object) will be able to call any method defined in the class and it will have memory to store each field defined in that class.
+The objects particularly are instances of classes, we define the fields and methods that the objects will have defining a class, when we instance this class and that particular instance (object) will be able to call any method defined in that class and this object will have also all the fields defined there.

-Let us create a pretty simple example, we want to create a class that represents Stocks.
+Let us create a pretty simple example, a class that represents market stocks:
-We have to get used to think any entity that we will use as an object, a Stock´s object could be represented as the following class:

 ```python